Launching spring 2026

 Alexandru Murar

-Alexandru works primarily at the potter’s wheel, focusing on functional forms shaped by use and tradition.
+Alexandru works at the potter’s wheel, focusing on functional forms shaped by use and tradition.
 The wheel is his main tool for developing proportion and presence, resulting in clear, considered shapes.

 His practice includes assembling multiple thrown elements and ongoing material research, with a focus on ash glazes, atmosphere and kiln processes.
 Through this work, he explores the aesthetic potential of functional forms with gentle, organic contours.